fusion94/fusion94.org-v2/_drafts/conservation---hunting-and-conservation.md

 (i.e., $50,000 annual income *0.01 = $500)<br>
 (i.e, $90 of annual membership(s) to conservation groups + $200 of raffle tickets at banquets + $150 of product from 2% Member Companies + $60 of silent auction items at banquets = $500 contributed to conservation)

+ three books
+ Hunting Trips of a Ranchman
+ Ranch Life and the Hunting-Trail
+ The Wilderness Hunter.